adamhalasz/querystrings/Readme.md

 ```

 ## **API**
-There are only two functions that you need to use `qs.parse` & `qs.stringify`.
+There are only two functions that you need to use `qs.parse` and `qs.stringify`.

 ### **qs.parse(** *value* **)**
-Converts querystring to JSON.
+Convert a Query String into a JSON Object.
 ```js
 var qs = require('querystrings')